 It was a battle getting this shot without any other snap-happy tourists in the frame, but completely worth it.

-We’ve seen some incredible natural wonders in our 400 days across South America, Africa, and Asia…and Wulingyuan National Forest is on our–and we now hope everyone’s–shortlist.
+We’ve seen some incredible natural wonders in our 400 days across South America, Africa, and Asia…and Wulingyuan National Forest of China is on our–and we now hope everyone’s–shortlist.